 One further module, which extends into the second year, provides generic transferable skills including research ethics, personal development planning, teamwork, project management and communication.
-The contents of this module are delivered by the Centre for Learning and Academic Development and the University Graduate School.
+The contents of this module are delivered by the Centre Staff, the University Graduate School and experts from the University Commercialisation and IP teams.
 To encourage awareness of the public understanding of science, students develop displays and activities showing different aspects of imaging for use in the Birmingham Science Museum, ThinkTank.
-A press release training session (led by the University Press Office) includes examples of how to develop appropriate journalistic contacts (including using scientific bulletin boards) and a practical session leading to a PSIBS press release.
+A press release training session (led by the University Press Office) includes examples of how to develop appropriate journalistic contacts (including using scientific bulletin boards) and a practical session leading to a Sci-Phy press release.

-Opportunity to explore different areas of PSIBS research before choosing a full project
+- Opportunity to explore different areas of research before choosing a full project

 Each of the mini-projects is assessed using a different form of assessment:

-A poster and an associated “flash" presentation at a PSIBS Centre workshop
+- A poster and an associated “flash" presentation at a Physical Sciences for Health workshop.

 The taught part of the course and mini-projects are followed by a self-selected three-year PhD research project.
 In order to progress to this full project in the second year of the course students must: